Emile86/Asus-ROG-G14-linux-sound-fix/README.md

 ❗ Problems this script fixes
 <br>
 <br>
-On many Linux installations, the Asus ROG Zephyrus G14 suffers from the following audio problems:
+On many Linux installations, the Asus ROG Zephyrus G14 and G16 suffers from the following audio problems:
 <br>
 <br>
 🔈 System volume slider does not control subwoofer volume